Internet governance: Definition

 Professors Jovan Kurbalija and Laura DeNardis also offer comprehensive definitions to "Internet Governance".
-According to Kurbalija, the broad approach to Internet Governance goes "beyond Internet infrastructural aspects and address other legal, economic, developmental, and sociocultural issues"; along similar lines, DeNardis argues that "Internet Governance generally refers to policy and technical coordination issues related to the exchange of information over the Internet".
+According to Kurbalija, the broad approach to Internet Governance goes "beyond Internet infrastructural aspects and address other legal, economic, developmental, and sociocultural issues"; along similar lines, DeNardis argues that "Internet Governance generally refers to the policy and technical coordination issues related to the exchange of information over the Internet".
 One of the more policy-relevant questions today is exactly whether the regulatory responses are appropriate to police the content delivered through the Internet: it includes important rules for the improvement of Internet safety and for dealing with threats such as cyber-bullying, copyright infringement, data protection and other illegal or disruptive activities.

 Internet governance now constitutes a college-level field of study with many syllabi available.

 History

 The original ARPANET is one of the components which eventually evolved to become the Internet.
 As its name suggests the ARPANET was sponsored by the Defense Advanced Research Projects Agency within the U.S. Department of Defense.
 During the development of ARPANET, a numbered series of Request for Comments (RFCs) memos documented technical decisions and methods of working as they evolved.
 The standards of today's Internet are still documented by RFCs.

 Between 1984 and 1986 the U.S. National Science Foundation (NSF) created the NSFNET backbone, using TCP/IP, to connect their supercomputing facilities.
 NSFNET became a general-purpose research network, a hub to connect the supercomputing centers to each other and to the regional research and education networks that would in turn connect campus networks.
 The combined networks became generally known as the Internet.
 By the end of 1989, Australia, Germany, Israel, Italy, Japan, Mexico, the Netherlands, New Zealand, and the UK were connected to the Internet, which had grown to contain more than 160,000 hosts.

 In 1990, the ARPANET was formally terminated.
 In 1991 the NSF began to relax its restrictions on commercial use on NSFNET and commercial network providers began to interconnect.
 The final restrictions on carrying commercial traffic ended on 30 April 1995, when the NSF ended its sponsorship of the NSFNET Backbone Service and the service ended.
 Today almost all Internet infrastructure in the United States, and large portion in other countries, is provided and owned by the private sector.
 Traffic is exchanged between these networks, at major interconnection points, in accordance with established Internet standards and commercial agreements.